oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Blocking Basic Authentication forces clients to use Modern Authentication.
 Blocking Basic Authentication can cause issues when clients within the environment do not support Modern Authentication.
 If this occurs, it is recommended to investigate whether the client can be upgraded to support Modern Authentication.
 If it can, then it is recommended that the client be upgraded.
 If it cannot then a separate authentication policy can be leveraged enabling Basic Authentication for that client only.

-Authentication Policy Design Decisions for all agencies and implementation types.
+Authentication Policy Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---